github/docs/content/actions/using-workflows/workflow-syntax-for-github-actions.md

 #### `on.workflow_call.secrets.inherit`

 Use the `inherit` keyword to pass all the calling workflow's secrets to the called workflow.
-This includes all secrets the calling workflow has access to, and also includes organization, repository, and environment secrets.
-The `inherit` keyword can also be used to pass secrets across repositories within the same organization, or across organizations within the same enterprise.
+This includes all secrets the calling workflow has access to, namely organization, repository, and environment secrets.
+The `inherit` keyword can be used to pass secrets across repositories within the same organization, or across organizations within the same enterprise.

 #### Example